-Most MAP assessments are conducted by one peer reviewer.
-Reviewers are assigned to participating MAP museums using the information in their peer review profile, which must be kept up to date by the reviewer.
-Reviewers work closely with the museum and the AAM MAP program officer throughout the entire process.
+Most MAP assessments are conducted by one Peer Reviewer.
+Reviewers are assigned to participating MAP museums using the information in their Peer Review profile, which must be kept up to date by the Peer Reviewer.
+Reviewers work closely with the museum and the MAP program officer throughout the entire process.

-When applying to be a peer reviewer you will be given five MAP assessment types to choose from.
+When applying to be a Peer Reviewer you will be given five MAP assessment types to choose from.
 Please check the ones that best apply to your skill set and comfort level.
 You may pick multiple if you feel they are a good fit for your expertise.
-Also, once accepted, and an you gain additional experience in your career, you may request to have additional MAP types added to your peer review profile.
+Also, once accepted, and an you gain additional experience in your career, you may request to have additional MAP assessment types added to your Peer Review profile.
 For more information about the five MAP assessment types please click here.

 For more information about MAP Peer Review please read the full job description (PDF)

 To find out more about the details of the MAP Peer Review process visit the MAP Reviewer Resources page.